dgarcialambda/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+Function is what the code sees

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+Closure is a combination of a function, and the lexical enviornment within which that function was declared.

+//when a function is declared within that function, a new cope is created, a functional scope

+// the variables or functions declared within that function have the ability to reach outward for context, but never inward.

+// this paradigm remians true no matter how deep you nest functions

 ## Introduction